Run Service

 ctm run alerts:status::update <alertIds> -f <configuration file>

-The configuration file contains the properties required for updating alert status.
+The configuration file contains the properties required to update the alert status.

 Parameter